Back to text menu | Back to clickable plan | Back to topic (Tombs) | Back to topic (Shops and bars)

 In the south-west part of the courtyard is a small, restored masonry structure, a so-called bidental.
 On a small marble plaque in the top are the letters F D C: F(ulgur) D(ium) or D(ivum) C(onditum).
 Therefore this was a place where a divine bolt of lightning (or one that had struck by day?) had been ritually buried.
 There are slightly conflicting reports about what was found below the slab: fragments of vessels, terracotta statuettes and lamps (Raissa Calza), or fragments of terracotta tiles, fragments of glass vessels, a handle of an amphora, a bronze coin and a piece of a floor (excavation report).
 These objects had been struck by lightning.

-The west part of the courtyard is dominated by a masonry biclinium, the remains of an aedicula, and a brick base on which presumably rested a marble altar found nearby (stolen).
+The west part of the courtyard is dominated by a masonry biclinium (a double reclining bench), the remains of an aedicula, and a brick base on which presumably rested a marble altar found nearby (h.
+0.44, diam.
+0.46; today disappeared, stolen?).
 Each couch measures c.
 4 x 2 metres.
 Only the lower part of the aedicula has been preserved.
 In the podium is a floor-niche flanked by small, round brick columns.
-On the altar is a relief of bucrania linked by garlands, and of a bunch of grapes, a bird, paterae umbilicatae and a vessel.
+On the altar are reliefs of bucrania (ox skulls) linked by garlands, a bunch of grapes, a bird, paterae umbilicatae (sacrificial bowls), and a vessel.

 In the south wall of the colonnade, in section N, was a door leading to the adjacent apartment III,VII,5 (rooms E-D-F-G).
 It was blocked and replaced by a door in section I. Building III,VII,5 forms a structural entity with the House of the Thunderbolt.
 The door indicates that the two buildings were also a functional entity.
 From holes in the threshold of the door in section I can be deduced that the door could only be closed from the House of the Thunderbolt.